 of nominal incidental expenses such as supplies can be allowed without jeopardizing

 For a complete understanding of the CGLI policy coverage, please consult the full terms and conditions of Pet Partners' CGLI policy.
-To request a copy of the Certificate of Liability Insurance coverage for our volunteers — or for any other questions relating to our coverage — please email email@example.com.
+A copy of the Certificate of Liability Insurance coverage for our volunteers is available on the Team Resources page.
+For other questions relating to our coverage — please email email@example.com.

 Subject to the terms and limitations of Pet Partners' CGLI policy (including those discussed above), Instructors, Evaluators, and others who are assisting Instructors and/or Evaluators at a workshop or an evaluation are considered Pet Partners volunteers and are also covered by Pet Partners' CGLI.
 The following persons, among others, are not covered: